 Find out more about the lives of animals in factory farms here.

 ‘Lockdown for life’ means that the first opportunity these factory-farmed animals will get to view the outside world — the world in which they were meant to live — will be on the last day of life as they are trucked to slaughter.
 Factory farming primarily occurs in indoor, industrialised, unnatural environments.
-Animals endure intensive confinement during their lives (via cages or due to stocking densities) and are denied the ability to perform the natural behaviours that are needed to ensure quality of life.
+Animals endure intensive confinement during their lives (via cages or due to high stocking densities) and are denied the ability to perform the natural behaviours that are needed to ensure quality of life.

 Because our vision is a kinder world for all.
 And we believe this is dependent on transforming our food system globally.